WHAT IS A STRAINED ANKLE?

 - Compression wraps.
 To prevent further swelling, you may need to keep your ankle wrapped in an elastic bandage or stocking.

-In more severe cases, surgery may be required to adequately treat an ankle sprain.
+In more severe cases, surgery may be required to adequately treat a sprain.
 Surgery often involves repairing the damaged ligament or ligaments.
 The foot and ankle surgeon will select the surgical procedure best suited for your case based on the type and severity of your injury as well as your activity level.
 After surgery, rehabilitation is extremely important.
 Completing your rehabilitation program is crucial to a successful outcome.
 Be sure to continue to see your foot and ankle surgeon during this period to ensure that your ankle heals properly and function is restored.